 Preparing For Lead-Service-Line Inventory And Replacement Requirements

-With all the new facets of proposed Lead and Copper Rule revisions (LCRR) announced by the U.S. EPA in October of 2019, any water utility that has not yet started making preparations is at risk of being non-compliant by the time the new rules are put into effect.
-Use the accompanying links to improve understanding of those requirements and the process of conducting lead-service-line (LSL) inventories and replacements.
+With all the new facets of the revised Lead and Copper Rule revisions (LCRR) — increased sampling requirements, lead service line (LSL) inventory and replacement, new communications requirements, and school/childcare-facility monitoring — any water utility that has not yet started making preparations is at risk of non-compliance now that the new rule has become law.
+Here are some factors to consider when reviewing LCRR requirements and conducting LSL inventories and replacements.

 Preparing For Increased Sampling Frequency Mandated By LCR Revisions

 The proposed Lead and Copper Rule Revisions (LCRR) announced by the U.S. EPA offer new hope for identifying and reducing sources of lead contamination in drinking water, albeit with new levels of testing required to pinpoint problem areas.
 Preparing for the new rules means taking active steps toward identifying both the technicalities and logistics of meeting them, as outlined in the links and bullet points below.

 Complying with communication requirements is as much a part of the proposed Lead and Copper Rule Revisions (LCRR) as the actual water testing and identification of lead service line (LSL) inventories.
 Given the magnitude of the proposed changes, it is critical for water distribution utilities to start preparing for its implementation well in advance.
 Here are some key factors to consider.

 PWSA Reduces Customer Request Fulfillment From 4 Months To 14 Days